mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 **Machinegun:** A larger and less portable version of the autorifle, the machinegun may be relatively low tech but it is capable of sawing even armored targets in half.

 **PGHP:** The Plasma Gun, Human Portable is the standard assault weapon of the marines.
 It is so heavy and bulky that it can only be used easily by a trooper in battle dress.
 It is powered by a built-in micro-fusion generator and fires a high-energy plasma stream.
-More advanced plasma guns adjust the weapon’s optimum range and plasma temperature.
+More advanced plasma guns adjust the weapon's optimum range and plasma temperature.

 **RAM Grenade Launcher:** Rocket Assisted Multi- purpose grenade launchers have a longer range and are capable of firing up to three grenades with a single attack.
 They may be equipped with any normal type of grenade.